scala/scala3/docs/_docs/internals/cc/alternatives-to-sealed.md

    (2) all covariant occurrences of cap replaced by `x*`.
 (1) is standard, whereas (2) is new.

 - Why is this sound?
 Covariant occurrences of cap must represent capabilities that are reachable from `x`, so they are included in the meaning of `{x*}`.
+At the same time, encapsulation is still maintained since no covariant occurrences of cap are allowed in instance types of type variables.

 Examples: